 When a person’s primary symptom is anxiety, it may be referred to as Generalized Anxiety Disorder (GAD) which is different from normal feelings of anxiousness.

 Individuals with GAD often worry uncontrollably about one thing several times per day for months on end.
 This can happen even when there isn’t a reason to worry.
 While the person is aware they are worrying unnecessarily, they are unable to explain the cause of their anxiety.

 According to Medical News Today, GAD affects around 6.8 million people in the U.S. — or more than 3 percent of the country’s adults.
-In addition, according to the World Health Organization (WHO), 1 in 13 globally suffers from anxiety.
+Furthermore, the World Health Organization (WHO), reports 1 in 13 globally suffers from some form of anxiety.

 What can you do if you feel anxious?